fosler2/Card-Games/akaCheesedog.md

 ## _Individual Setup_

-1. Arrange your FACE-DOWN and FACE-UP cards however you prefer, but a good starting layout is:
+1. Arrange your four FACE-DOWN and four FACE-UP cards however you prefer, but a good starting layout is:

 &emsp;&emsp;&emsp;&emsp;**XXXX**\
 &emsp;&emsp;&emsp;&emsp;**YYYY**\